-- have a high school diploma or equivalent, and be able to legally work in the United States by the end of the CNAS 1014 Nursing Assistant course to obtain licensure and employment. - meet required placement test scores or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II. - submit to a substance abuse screening and criminal background check during the first week of class. - complete and submit proof of a negative tuberculosis (TB) skin test prior to clinical training.
+- have a high school diploma or equivalent, and be able to legally work in the United States by the end of the CNAS 1014 Nursing Assistant course to obtain licensure and employment. - meet required placement test scores or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing. - submit to a substance abuse screening and criminal background check during the first week of class.

+complete and submit proof of a negative tuberculosis (TB) skin test prior to clinical training.